 Every construction company — and many other types of business as well — know that weather can wreak havoc with schedules.
-Common wisdom is that the best course of action is simply to make the best of it and go on.
+The common wisdom is that the best course of action is simply to make the best of it and go on.
 If yours is the type of business that is weather-dependent, however, that can be difficult when temperatures hit record-breaking lows, icy roads make travel dangerous or impossible, winds reach the dangerous category and rain falls in buckets without letup.

 Construction contracts notably have weather contingency clauses that can be used in case of delays, but documentation requirements are stringent, and even minor delays can cause major scheduling dilemmas.